Frequently Asked Questions

 How big is each class?

 The first 2 classes of the day at The Shubert Theater & Arts Camp caps at 15 students.
 Some classes during the 3rd period of the day vary.
 For example, choir can accommodate more than 15 to fill out the group.
-The Shubert Musical Theater camp will accept up to 35 campers (depending on the show).
+The Shubert Musical Theater camp will accept up to 20 campers in 5/6 and up to 30 campers in 7/8 (depending on the show).

 Why does the camp take place at Co-Op High School?